dapr-cn/docs/src/content/docs/reference/cli/dapr-init.md

 dapr init -k --set global.tag=1.0.0 --set dapr_operator.logLevel=error
 ```

 You can also specify a private registry to pull container images from.
-As of now `dapr init -k` does not use specific images for sentry, operator, placement and sidecar.
+As of now `dapr init -k` does not use specific images for sentry, operator, placement, scheduler, and sidecar.
 It relies on only Dapr runtime container image `dapr` for all these images.

 Scenario 1 : dapr image hosted directly under root folder in private registry -
 ```bash